 How much does it cost to enter?

-To make our entry prices fair to all we offer the same price of £5.95 to all visitors during the Winter Season.
+To make our entry prices fair to all we offer the same price of £5.95 to all visitors.
 Children who are 2 years old and under enter free of charge.
 Each visitor can also pick up a Paleo Pass, which gives unlimited FREE re-entry for 3 months and is explained below.
 Terms and conditions apply.

 What is a Paleo Pass?

 Our Paleo Pass is a re-entry ticket that allows the named holder/s unlimited FREE re-entry for 3 months.
 Each pass will have an expiry date after which it will not be valid.
 The Paleo Pass is not transferable to other people, and can ONLY be used by the named holder as displayed on the Pass.
 The Pass can not be passed within families for visitors to use who are not named on the Pass.

 Visitors can spend as long as they like in the exhibition.
 There are many displays to see, interactive areas to play with, a quiz to complete, and information boards with up to date details of a whole host of dinosaurs.
 As such the length of visit depends on how much each visitors wishes to read or interact.
 Having said that an average visitor time is about 1-1 1/2 hour.

 Is the Exhibition indoors or outdoors?

 Our exhibition is totally indoors, so is a great way to get out of the sun or stay warm and dry on rainy days.
 Don’t forget that we are open all year round.